 Although my guitar riff lessons are supposed to use high gain distortion, often in songs: heavy metal chorus may be interchanged nicely with smooth, clean sounding version or bridge.
 Jet or reactive sounding distortion can fit well on intros and fills.
 'Cosmic' sound will surprise your listeners with uniqueness...

-Neck pickup near the fingerboard creates a more placid tone.
+The neck pickup near the fingerboard creates a milder tone.

-if you want to get a crisp tone.
-EQ:
+if you want to get a crisp tone

 all knobs around central positions.